CSCfi/csc-user-guide/docs/apps/maestro.md

     If you need to run the GUI on Puhti, use the [sinteractive command](../computing/running/interactive-usage.md).

 !!! note
-    **Windows** users, you'll need to edit the script created by GUI a little.
+    **Windows** users, may need to edit the script created by GUI a little.
     Replace the backslashes "\" with "/" in the path to the Maestro binary (right after `$SCHRODINGER` in the script).